Certified Financial Planning

-With his ability to make complex financial concepts easy to understand for individuals and to be a voice of reason in an environment prone to hype, Gregg is widely quoted in the financial press, including The Wall Street Journal, The New York Times, the Financial Times, Fortune, and Forbes.
-His blog, Invest With Reason, appears on Forbes.com.
-Gregg has also been tapped as an industry expert by various television networks, including CNBC, MSNBC, Fox Business, and CNN and has been a regular guest on CNBC’s “On the Money” and “Fast Money.”
+With his ability to make complex financial concepts easy to understand for individuals and to be a voice of reason in an environment prone to hype, Gregg is regularly tapped as an industry expert by the financial media.

 A CFA charter holder and Certified Financial Planner®, Gregg is a member of the CFA Institute, the New York Society of Security Analysts (NYSSA), and the Institute for Quantitative Research in Finance (the Q Group).
 He is an active member of Vistage International, which specializes in executive leadership development and CEO coaching and the Young Presidents’ Organization (YPO), a global non-profit organization made up of company leaders from 100 countries.
 A strong believer in continuing education, Gregg is also a multiple-year participant in Harvard Business School’s YPO President’s Program.